Alluxio/alluxio/docs/en/operation/Journal.md

 This will print out node status for all currently participating members of the embedded journal cluster.
 You should verify that the removed master is shown as `UNAVAILABLE`.

-2- Remove member from quorum:
+2- Remove member from the quorum:

 `-address` option below should reflect the exact address that is returned by the `.. quorum info` command provided above.
 ```console
 $ ./bin/alluxio fsadmin journal quorum remove -domain <MASTER | JOB_MASTER> -address <address>
 ```

-3- Verify that removed member is no longer shown in the quorum info.
+3- Verify that the removed member is no longer shown in the quorum info.

 #### UFS Journal Cluster

 To add a master to an HA Alluxio cluster, you can simply start a new Alluxio master process, with the appropriate configuration.
 The configuration for the new master should be the same as other masters, except that the parameter `alluxio.master.hostname=<MASTER_HOSTNAME>` should reflect the new hostname.
-Once the new master is started, it will start interacting with ZooKeeper to participate in leader election.
+Once the new master starts, it will start interacting with ZooKeeper to participate in leader election.

 Removing a master is as simple as stopping the master process.
-If the cluster is a single master cluster, stopping the master will essentially shutdown the cluster, since the single master is down.
+If the cluster is a single master cluster, stopping the master will essentially shutdown the cluster since the single master is down.
 If the Alluxio cluster is an HA cluster, stopping the leading master will force ZooKeeper to elect a new leading master and failover to that new leader.
-If a standby master is stopped, then the operation of the cluster is unaffected.
-Keep in mind, Alluxio masters high availability depends on the availability on standby masters.
+If a standby master stops, the operation of the cluster is unaffected.
+Keep in mind, Alluxio masters' high availability depends on the availability of standby masters.
 If there are not enough standby masters, the availability of the leading master will be affected.
 It is recommended to have at least 3 masters for an HA Alluxio cluster.